rackerlabs/support-how-to/content/how-to/rackspace-fabric/fabric-ticketing/index.md

 * This option drop-down depends on the previous selections you have made.
 Only the list of options that relate to your previous device, product, and account selections will display.

+Visit our [Common request templates](/support/how-to/common-request-templates) article for more information about accessing each template.

+### Draft Saved (Autosave)
 ![Draft](https://user-images.githubusercontent.com/98875667/156202917-c23a6d43-0e4a-4029-b54a-ba5b25bc870f.png)

 At the bottom of step two you will see a message that says, **Draft Saved**.
 A ticket draft tracks the selected step, selected field values, and progress of the your create ticket page.
 This allows you to continue the ticket in a different browser, or device at any time.
 The draft does not have a time limit and can be continued days, or months later.
 Each time you visit the "Create Ticket" page the application will check for the most recent draft.